SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.11.x/01-introduction/04-tutorial.md

 # Tutorial & Examples

-If you prefer step-by-step tutorial on how to use SeaORM, you can checkout our [SeaORM Tutorial](https://www.sea-ql.org/sea-orm-tutorial/).
+If you prefer a step-by-step tutorial on how to use SeaORM, you can check out our official [SeaORM Tutorial](https://www.sea-ql.org/sea-orm-tutorial/).
+There are also some good tutorial written by [the community](https://github.com/SeaQL/sea-orm/blob/master/COMMUNITY.md#learning-resources)!

-It's a good idea to have a grasp of the basic concepts first, so let's continue.
+You can also check out [SeaORM Cookbook](https://www.sea-ql.org/sea-orm-cookbook/) for some frequently asked questions and recommended practices of SeaORM.

 If you are so eager and want something grab-and-go, SeaQL maintains a set of official examples contributed by the community (we welcome more!):